-Elections results too close to call for Proposition 123, a ballot measure to fund affordable housing
+Proposition 123: Colorado affordable housing measure too close to call

-Election results for Proposition 123, a ballot measure that would set aside nearly $300 million each year in existing tax revenue to help local governments and nonprofits increase affordable housing units across Colorado, were too close to call on Tuesday night.
+Colorado voters were split on a ballot measure that would set aside nearly $300 million each year in existing tax revenue to help local governments and nonprofits increase affordable housing units across Colorado.

 Anna Stout, the mayor of Grand Junction, and a staunch supporter of the proposal, said she was shocked the election results were so close four hours after polls had closed.